Freddie Gorman: Transition of The Originals and Gorman's death

 Ty Hunter died on February 24, 1981, followed by Joe Stubbs on February 5, 1998.
 He was with the group for about six months in the 1966, as well as a member of The Falcons, The Contours and 100 Proof.
 C.P.
-Spencer died from a heart attack on October 20, 2004, and Freddie Gorman died, of lung cancer, on June 13, 2006 at the age of 67.
+Spencer died from a heart attack on October 20, 2004, and Freddie Gorman died, of lung cancer, on June 13, 2006, at the age of 67.
 Walter Gaines died January 17, 2012, after a long illness.
 Dixon is now the only surviving, and active, founding member of the original group.

-Reformation of The Originals
+Re-formation of The Originals

-Following the death of Freddie Gorman in 2006, longtime member Hank Dixon and Hank's daughter Terrie Dixon reformed the Originals as a live touring act with Freddie's son songwriter and producer Dillon F. Gorman and son of Gene Chandler.
-Defrantz Forrest to complete the line up.
+Following the death of Gorman in 2006, longtime member Hank Dixon and Hank's daughter Terrie Dixon re-formed the Originals as a live touring act with Freddie's son songwriter and producer Dillon F. Gorman and son of Gene Chandler.
+Defrantz Forrest was added to complete the line up.